AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 ##### A.6.4 S3T3 K-SVC with Temporal Shift

 This example uses three Chains.
 Chain 0 includes Frames with spatial ID equal to 0 and temporal ID equal to 0.
-Chain 1 includes Frames with spatial ID equal to 0 or 1 and temporal ID equal to 0.
-Chain 2 includes all Frames with temporal ID equal to 0.
+Chain 1 includes Frame 100 and Frames with spatial ID equal to 1 and temporal ID equal to 0.
+Chain 2 includes Frames 100, 101, and Frames with spatial ID equal to 2 and temporal ID equal to 0.

 ![S3T3](assets/images/S3T3.svg)